attakei/deck2pdf/README.rst

    :alt: CodeClimate GPA

-deck2pdf is batch application that will convert your `Google I/O 2012 slides <https://code.google.com/p/io-2012-slides/>`_ into PDF format keeping slide layout.
+deck2pdf is batch application that will convert your html slide into PDF format keeping slide layout.

 Install